If You Own a Business, Tax Software May Not Be Enough

 Common issues that software won't catch:

-• Paying full self-employment tax when an S-Corp election would reduce it
+• Paying self-employment tax without reviewing whether an S-Corp election may be appropriate

 • Missing the home office deduction or vehicle expenses